Albert-Gao/veasy/docs/customize-add.md

 !> As long as you don't have conflicts with the 3 default state for a single field, `status`, `errorText` and `value`, you can do whatever you want. :)

-`EasyV` will give you the ability to add your own state, otherwise, it's useless.
+`Veasy` will give you the ability to add your own state, otherwise, it's useless.
 Since validation will not be the only feature you want to implement for a form.

 ## Add your own state